MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 The Windows MSI package now provides an option to disable PowerShell telemetry during installation.
 For more information, see [Install the msi package from the command line][01].

-## PowerShellGet v3
+## Inclusion of PSResourceGet

-As of PowerShell 7.4-preview.4, **Microsoft.PowerShell.PSResourceGet** (also known as PowerShellGet v3) is now included in PowerShell 7.4.
+As of PowerShell 7.4-preview.6, **Microsoft.PowerShell.PSResourceGet** v0.9.0-rc1 is now included.
 This module is installed side-by-side with **PowerShellGet** v2.2.5 and **PackageManagement** v1.4.8.1.

 For more information, see the documentation for [Microsoft.PowerShell.PSResourceGet][14].

 ## Tab completion improvements

-Many thanks to **@MartinGC94** and others for all the work on improving tab completion.
+Many thanks to **@MartinGC94** and others for all their work to improve tab completion.

 - Fix issue when completing the first command in a script with an empty array expression ([[#18355][18355])